Don't Let Your Permissions be Hijacked!

 There are two more things to mention:

 When you test this out, you do as in the previous section: you set up a sandbox login which you add as a user in B – but not in database A!
-You see, not only does the certificate provide the SELECT permissions you grant to it, but it also comes with CONNECT permissions to database A, so the user running the procedure does not need to have access to the database on its own.
+You see, not only does the certificate provide the SELECT permissions you have granted, but it also comes with CONNECT permissions to database A, so the user running the procedure does not need to have access to the database on its own.

 Let's now turn to the case that you are the admin of A only.
 This presents you with a number of challenges: